borgeby/jarl/README.md

 following commands:

 * `lein test :compliance` to run the OPA compliance test suite for Clojure
-* `lein cljsbuild test compliance` to run the OPA compliance test suite for ClojureScript
+* `lein cljs-build-compliance` to build the OPA compliance test suite for ClojureScript, and `node target/cljs-compliance.js` to run it

 #### Benchmarking